Updated on 5/13/2022

 It’s a good idea to rate how powerful each trigger is, and how much anxiety it produces.
 Tracking triggers and their intensity can help you begin to anticipate urges before they happen.
 This, in turn, can help you ultimately manage your OCD thoughts and behaviors.

 “Don’t try to avoid having certain thoughts or push them away.
 Negative and intrusive thoughts will happen.
 You can notice these thoughts accepting that they are true.”

 Overcoming OCD: 5 Helpful Tips

-Once you understand what form of OCD you have, and you begin identifying and tracking your triggers, you can then take additional steps to learn how to control OCD symptoms.
+Once you understand what form of OCD you have, and you begin identifying and tracking your triggers, you can then take additional steps to learn the most effective treatment and how to control OCD symptoms.

 “Managing obsessions and compulsions takes practice.
 You are training your brain just like you would train a specific muscle at the gym.”

 As you learn to manage your OCD, practice these tips below.

 While repressing obsessive thoughts is virtually impossible for someone with OCD, it is possible to learn to challenge them.